javagrails/ngplay/README.md

 # ngplay
-Responsive Web Development with Bootstrap and Angular
+Responsive Web Development with Bootstrap and Angular-Develop